Fraud & Scams

 If you’ve already responded

-Call your bank immediately and ask them to recall or freeze the wire; speed is everything.
-Then report it to the FBI at ic3.gov right away, as the FBI’s recovery efforts work best within the first 24 to 72 hours.
-Also notify the title company, agent, or business whose email was involved, and the FTC at ReportFraud.ftc.gov.
+Call your bank immediately and ask whether it can recall or hold the wire.
+Report the incident promptly to the FBI at IC3.gov and keep the complaint details.
+Also notify the title company, agent, or business whose email was involved, and report the fraud at ReportFraud.ftc.gov.

 In the news